• Skip to main content

 In the same motion as the above sculpture, Canova created another version of the ancient legend.
 Proserpina was the unwilling wife of Pluto, the god of the underworld.
 Venus, the goddess of love, tasked Pysche to take a jar to the underworld and have Proserpina fill it up with the secret of divine beauty.

-It is a truly stunning scene to witness for many reasons.
-Cupid’s wings add confidence and strength to him as a figure when viewed from the front but urgency and fear when viewed from the back.
-Adding multiple viewpoints to a statue was something that came into popularity with Gian Lorenzo Bernini in the Baroque period a few hundred years prior.
+Adding multiple viewpoints to a statue was something that became popular with Gian Lorenzo Bernini in the baroque period a few hundred years prior.
 Canova is an obvious detached student of Bernini as that very element, along with many others, makes Psyche Revived by Cupid’s Kiss so powerful.

 3. The Three Graces